-Mental health issues such as suicide, depression, and substance use disorder occur at higher rates in many Indigenous communities than in the overall population.xi Culturally appropriate services are most effective in producing positive health outcomes for Indigenous people and must be led by and for Indigenous people.xii
+Mental health issues such as suicide, depression, and substance use disorder occur at higher rates in many Indigenous communities than in the overall population.^{xi} Culturally appropriate services are most effective in producing positive health outcomes for Indigenous people and must be led by and for Indigenous people.^{xii}

 Federal, provincial, and municipal governments must learn from and work with Indigenous governments and communities to ensure that culturally appropriate mental health and addictions services are available to both urban Indigenous people living in municipalities as well as those living in First Nations communities.
-This work is in keeping with several of the Truth and Reconciliation Commission Calls to Action and the Murdered Indigenous Women and Girls (MMIWG) related to closing the gaps in health outcomes between Indigenous and non-Indigenous communities and ensuring healing services are available to support the physical, mental, emotional, and spiritual health of Indigenous people, including addressing the harms caused by residential schools.
+This work is in keeping with several of the Truth and Reconciliation Commission Calls to Action and the Calls for Justice of the National Inquiry on Missing and Murdered Indigenous Women and Girls (MMIWG) related to closing the gaps in health outcomes between Indigenous and non-Indigenous communities and ensuring healing services are available to support the physical, mental, emotional, and spiritual health of Indigenous people, including addressing the harms caused by residential schools.